abinit/abinit/doc/tutorial/dmft.md

   * The definition of the Coulomb and exchange interaction U and J are done as in DFT+_U_ through the variables [[upawu]] and [[jpawu]].
 They could be computed with the cRPA method, also available in ABINIT.
 The value of U and J should in principle depend on the definition of correlated orbitals.
 In this tutorial, U and J will be seen as parameters, as in the DFT+_U_ approach.
     As in DFT+_U_, two double counting methods are available (see the [[dmft_dc]] input variable).
-    Note that in version 7.10.5 (but not in later versions) [[jpawu]] = 0 is required if the density matrix in the correlated subspace is not diagonal.

   * The choice of the double counting correction.
 The current default choice in ABINIT is ([[dmft_dc]] = 1) which corresponds to the full localized limit.